Aaron98990/ways-of-the-game/misconduct.md

 - an unsporting goal celebration (covered in the [goals section](/goals))
 - non-soccer plays
   - certain holding plays
-    - holding a player who is ahead and going to their goal
+    - holding a player who is ahead
       - this applies to the entire field of play, including the defensive third
       - the player being held often times stop playing or immediatly is twisted/turns around, making the offense obvious if you don't see it
     - refusing to let go of a player or leg-locking or hooking (locking opponent's arm to body or locking opponent's arm by wrapping/closing the arm)